 by Mike Ratliff

-For if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body, you will live.
-(Romans 8:13 ESV)
+12 So then, brethren, we are under obligation, not to the flesh, to live according to the flesh— 13 for if you are living according to the flesh, you must die; but if by the Spirit you are putting to death the deeds of the body, you will live.
+Romans 8:12-13 (NASB)

-I have used the passage (Colossians 3:1-11) we will study in post before.
+I have used the passage (Colossians 3:1-11) we will study in posts before.
 I want to focus on one phrase in v5, “put to death.”
-Here is the entire passage from the ESV.
-The bold part is v5.
+Here is the entire passage from the NASB.

 Why are we to set our minds on the things of God rather than the things of this world?
 We have died, and our lives are hidden with Christ in God and when Christ who is our life appears, then we will also appear with Him in glory.
 When that happens, what of all this stuff that we have been wasting so much time on here in this life that is not of God?
 So, what are we to do?

-Νεκρώσατε οὖν τὰ μέλη τὰ ἐπὶ τῆς γῆς, πορνείαν ἀκαθαρσίαν πάθος ἐπιθυμίαν κακήν, καὶ τὴν πλεονεξίαν, ἥτις ἐστὶν εἰδωλολατρία (Colossians 3:5 NA27)
+5 Νεκρώσατε οὖν τὰ μέλη τὰ ἐπὶ τῆς γῆς, πορνείαν ἀκαθαρσίαν πάθος ἐπιθυμίαν κακήν, καὶ τὴν πλεονεξίαν, ἥτις ἐστὶν εἰδωλολατρία, Colossians 3:5 (NA28)

-Put to death, therefore, what is in you that is of the world: sexual immorality, uncleanness, passion, evil desire, and the greediness, which is idolatry. (a personal translation of Colossians 3:5 from the NA27 Greek text)
+5 Put to death, therefore, what is in you that is of the world: sexual immorality, uncleanness, passion, evil desire, and the greediness, which is idolatry.
+Colossians 3:5 (translated from the NA28 Greek text)